TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/TableList.rst

     String

 :aspect:`Description`
-    The name of the table.
+    The name of the database table.

 :aspect:`Default value`
     NULL